Frequently Asked Questions

 How do I install SoloAssist to a 2nd device?

 Use this link to Download & Install SoloAssist.
-After installing, SoloAssist will prompt to activate using your Product Key which is found in your SoloAssist email.
+After installing, SoloAssist will prompt to activate using your Activation Key which is found in your email from SoloAssist.

-If you cannot find the SoloAssist email with your product key, go to the SoloAssist Contact Us page, select the Enquiry Type as Accounts and follow the prompts to request a new download link & product key.
+If you cannot find the SoloAssist email with your Activation Key, go to the SoloAssist website Contact page, select User Request and select the option to Change Device, Activation Key.
+We will then send you a Download link & Activation Key.

 How do I uninstall SoloAssist?